OnurArdaB/Maze-Solver/README.md

 # Maze Solver
-This is a command line maze solver which uses non-recursive depth-first search
+This is a command line maze solver which uses non-recursive backtracking with

 ## User Guide